entropy-lab/entropylab-docs-open/end_user/docs/quam/overview.md

     quam = manager.open_quam()
 ```

-The user can then import `quam` object from the module and use it any regular `PyNode` as follows,
+The user can then import `quam` object from the module and use it in any regular `PyNode` as follows,

 ```python